hyperledger/indy-hipe/README.md

 review.
 Significant refinements require a superseding document; the original HIPE is marked __superseded__ with a forwarding hyperlink, instead of being replaced.

-### When you need a HIPE
+### Do you need a HIPE?

-Use a HIPE if you intend to make "substantial" changes to Indy, Indy-SDK, or the HIPE process itself.
-What constitutes a "substantial" change is a judgment call.

-Some changes do not require a HIPE:

-- Rephrasing, reorganizing, refactoring, or otherwise "changing shape but not meaning."
-- Tweaks that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
-- Things only likely to be noticed by other developers-of-indy, not users-of-indy.
+Use a HIPE to advocate substantial changes to the Indy ecosystem, where those changes need to be understood by developers who use Indy.

 ### How to propose a HIPE

-#### Preparation

 Before writing a HIPE, consider exploring the idea on [Rocket Chat]( http://chat.hyperledger.org/#indy-agent), on community calls (see the